Navigation auf uzh.ch

 • Staff: Gitzi Valerie

-The project was launched on behalf of the "Arbeitsgemeinschaft Externe Evaluation von Schulen" (argev) and comprises the development and piloting of a set of instruments for the observation-based evaluation of teaching quality as well as the subsequent development of a qualification offer for evaluation experts.
-The instruments to be developed are geared towards external school evaluation and competence-oriented teaching according to curriculum 21.
+This project was launched on behalf of the "Arbeitsgemeinschaft Externe Evaluation von Schulen [External Working Group for the Assessment of Schools]" (argev).
+It comprises the development and piloting of a set of instruments for the observation-based assessment of teaching quality and the subsequent development of a qualification course for assessment personnel.
+The instruments will be geared towards external school assessment and competence-oriented teaching to fit with Curriculum 21.

 Further information can be found at argev.